shuzhenggao/sbllm/README.md

 # SBLLM

-This is the artifact of the submitted ICSE'25 paper: "Search-Based LLMs for Code Optimization".
+This is the repo of our ICSE'25 paper: "Search-Based LLMs for Code Optimization".